There are many properties in the Luxury Lodges of Australia portfolio that are ideal for families and offer great family holiday experiences.

 Sal Salis – Ningaloo Reef – Western Australia

 The sun and tide set the pace at Sal Salis, Ningaloo Reef.
 This is where the reef comes closest to the Australian mainland – and Sal Salis is located right on the edge of the dunes just steps form the water.
 The camp is a haven for snorkeling, fishing, exploring the reef straight from the beach and the highlight experience, swimming with the world’s largest fish, the Whale Shark (April to July), or Humpback Whales (August to October).
 At high tide take gentle stroll up the beach, dodging Soldier Crabs, before drift snorkelling back along the inner edge of the reef.
 Or kayak out to the Blue Lagoon, a 5 metre deep natural aquarium where huge schools of fish, reef sharks and turtles swim amongst the coral formations.
 Then after dinner you might like to do a little star-gazing and learn of the constellations that fill our southern skies.
 Ningaloo is a major breeding ground for Hawksbill, Loggerhead and Green Turtles, which lay their eggs on the beach at night.
-The camp and activities are suitable for children over the age of five years.
+The camp and activities are suitable for children five years and older.
 Find out more

 Arkaba – Flinders Ranges – South Australia